sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 		Output String : season > 2014 or city ='bangalore

-3) As there will be multiple conditions, seperate each condition and display in     	different line.
+3) As there will be multiple conditions, separate each condition and display in different line.

 	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String : season > 2014
                          city ='bangalore'

-After all the logic are written for these methods run DataMungerTestTask2.java file.
+After all the logic is written for these methods run DataMungerTestTask2.java file.
 -----------------------------------------------------------------------------------

 ##Our task III involves two steps, given below: